 Step 4 – Assemble Back and Front Legs Together

-Take 2×3 board and cut two pieces to 17 ½” in length.
+Take a 2×3 board and cut two pieces to 17 ½” in length.
 These boards will be the front legs.
-Then take 1×3 board and cut two apron pieces to 17 ½” in length.
+Then take a 1×3 board and cut two apron pieces to 17 ½” in length.
 These boards will connect the front leg to the back leg right under the seat.
-Similar to the cross rail is step 2, I didn’t want to buy additional boards for the stretchers so I used 1×4 board to rip it in half creating 1 ¼” wide boards.
-Using these 1 ¼” wide board I cut two 19” long pieces with one side at 10 degrees.
+Similar to the cross rail in step 2, I didn’t want to buy additional boards for the stretchers, so I used a 1×4 board for ripping it in half, creating 1 ¼” wide boards.
+Using these 1 ¼” wide boards, I cut two 19” long pieces with one side at 10 degrees.
 These boards are called stretchers that will also connect the front and the back legs but this time at the bottom.
-Drill pocket holes for both apron and stretcher boards as shown in the picture.
-Attached these pieces together using wood glue and 1 1/4″ pocket hole screws.
+Drill pocket holes for both apron and stretcher boards, as shown in the picture.
+Attache these pieces together using wood glue and 1 1/4″ pocket hole screws.